bobinimKe/MiniCPM-V/AndroidUpdate.txt

-Custom Start Engine - Change the search engine of Safari to any URL
+Suggestion Insert Button - Insert a search suggestion into the URL bar by pressing a button on the right of it